kkirss/vcb-riscv/CPU-V0_1.md

 R2 logic is the same as R1.

-### Critical Path
+### Critical Paths

+#### Branch

-The critical path is BRANCH instruction in the EX stage:
+One critical path is BRANCH instruction in the EX stage:

 1. 1 tick to read register file
 2. 1 tick for ALU input multiplexers
 3. 3 ticks for comparator
+    * Concurrently up to here, 5 ticks for hazard controller EX-STALL signal
 4. 1 tick for comparison multiplexer
-5. 1 tick for checking whether EX stage should be flushed and splitting writes to pipeline stage control lines.
-6. 2 ticks for PC-SRC multiplexer
+5. 2 ticks for pipeline buffer clock control logic
-    * 1 tick concurrently for pipeline stage clock controller
+    * 2 tick concurrently for PC-SRC multiplexer
-7. 1 tick for pipeline stage store
+6. 1 tick for pipeline stage store

+Total: 9 ticks

+#### Memory controller

+Another critical path is the memory controller in the MEM stage:

+1. 9 ticks for memory controller
+2. 1 tick for MEM-OUT-SRC multiplexer

 Total: 10 ticks